Unlike reverb, delay, and other time-based effects where you can immediately hear how they affect a signal, compression is different.

 In rap and hip hop, mostly you’re going for a punchy and aggressive sound.
 So, you want the voice to remain upfront in a mix and powerful.

 Since the vocals are often too dynamic you’ll need to use multiple compressors.
-One to control the transients and the other for tonal compression.
+One to control the transients and the other for tonal balance.

 Here are the common settings for dynamic compression and tonal compression.